Let go. Let go. Let go.

 - The fact that the Evil Poacher gang capturing baby air bison even exists.

 - It gets worse.
-One, they've probably been at it for a long time considering that the leader mentions the Earth Queen and her cronies as eaters of strange meats.
+One, they've probably been at it for a long time considering that the leader mentions the Earth Queen and her cronies as eaters of exotic meats.
 Two, they were going to take Jinora and Kai back to Ba Sing Se, almost rendering the previous escape worthless.
 Finally, when the kids encounter the poachers, the bison calves are locked up, the mother is nowhere to be seen, but the leader does have a spiffy looking cloak.

 - In this episode, we get to see the Spirit World again.
 Korra meditates and enters.
 And she finds Zaheer punishing Aiwei's spirit, throwing him down into the Fog of Lost Souls, while Aiwei's physical body remained back at the inn, presumably stuck there for good.

 - Fridge Horror: The Red Lotus hates leaving evidence behind, so they probably had a plan of how to deal with the body.
 A plan that very likely involves Ghazan to do the dirty work.

 - The Red Lotus brutally curbstomping Mako and Bolin.

 - Ming-Hua finally trapping Mako, getting in his face with a Psychotic Smirk, and then slamming him so hard into a wooden door it breaks.

 - When Ming-Hua and Ghazan bring Mako and Bolin to Zaheer, Bolin has a black eye that he didn't have when he was captured.

 - Bolin looked close to drowning and then Ming Hua fishing him out.
 He had to poke his head out on his own.

 - Korra wakes up and she's in a straight jacket strapped to a dolly.
 Remind you of anything?
 Asami is chained up next to her.
 No, they haven't been captured by the Red Lotus, but being captured by the Earth Queen's forces.